schlumpfling42/nnsfw/README.md

 ### Package net.nnwsf.persistence.annotation / Define Entities and Repositories
 Entities are defined using the default JPA annotations (like @Entity and @Table).
 You can access an Entity with a Repository.
 Every main entity will have it's own repository.
-To create a repository you will have to define an interface that implements  PersistenceRepository<{Entity Class}, {Primary Key Class}> and anotate it with @Repository.
+To create a repository you will have to define an interface that implements  PersistenceRepository<{Entity Class}, {Primary Key Class}> and annotate it with @Repository.
-The frameork will supply the implementation for all the oprations.
+The framework will supply the implementation for all the operations.
 Basic operations like findAll, findById, save and delete are there by default.
 You can add additional finder method definitions by annotating them with @Query.
 - Repository - defines the repository for the given entity.
 - Query - defines the query for the finder method
 - Query - defines parameters for the query